LightBurnSoftware/Documentation/MenuCommands.md

 Opens a dialog box where you can trace the content of a bitmap image into vector graphics.  ([Read more here](TracingImages.md))

+### Apply Path to Text

+If you select a shape and a line of text, this command will attach the text to the shape, so the text follows the path. ([Read more here](ApplyPathToText.md))

 ### Zoom In
 Click on "Zoom In" or press "Ctrl + =" to zoom in the workspace.
 ### Zoom Out